 The Supreme Court did two things which ultimately resulted in the assurance that God and His principles would not in any way be over the United States or any state therein.
 First, it gradually deconstructed the intent of the Fourteenth Amendment to the point where the Court began to apply the First Amendment to state, county, and city governments.

 Second, the Supreme Court redefined separation of church and state in such a way that allowed the Court to begin to separate God and state on the national, state, county, and city government levels.
-The twentieth century Court operated in a nation where the state got into areas where it had no God-given and/or Constitutional jurisdiction—education of children, welfare, retirement (social security), childcare, income taxation, etc. In this new environment, the Court redefined “separation of church and state” in such a way that God and state were separated, thereby ensuring the ultimate judgment of God upon the nation.
+The twentieth century Court operated in a nation where the state got into areas where it had no God-given and/or Constitutional jurisdiction—education of children, welfare, retirement (social security), childcare, income taxation, etc. In this new environment, the Court redefined “separation of church and state” in such a way that God and state were separated, thereby ensuring the degradation of the nation into gross immorality on a national scale and the ultimate judgment of God upon the nation.
 God was excluded from the public life of the nation and a pluralistic nation resulted.
 For the Supreme Court, the term “religion” became a way to categorize spiritual matters in any way connected to “church,” to “God,” or to “a god.”
 Even should the Court permit a vestige of God to remain, such permission was granted in a pejorative manner which dishonored God.
 An example is recent Ten Commandments jurisprudence which is discussed in the articles which follow in this section.

 According to the modern Supreme Court, the civil government is to remain neutral as to “religion.”
 “The First Amendment reflects the philosophy that church and state should be separated.
 Yet it neither says nor requires that in every conceivable respect there must be a total separation of church and state.
 Thus, while laws giving direct aid to religion are not permitted, laws which incidentally benefit religion are not, for that reason alone, invalid….
 All that is required is that the government stand neutral between one religion and another, and between religion and nonbelief, and not become excessively entangled in the affairs of religion…” (Kramer, § 2).